HeliosLang/compiler/README.md

 * Top-level `const` statements allow compile-time evaluation into primitive values (not available for all builtin function calls yet).
 Expressions are otherwise never simplified/optimized.

-### Untyped Plutus-Light
+### Untyped Helios
-Plutus-Light is a typed language, and is internally converted into untyped Plutus-Light before final compilation into (untyped) Plutus-Core.
+Helios is a typed language, and is internally converted into untyped Helios before final compilation into (untyped) Plutus-Core.

-Untyped Plutus-Light is essentially an expansion of all the operators and all the semi-builtin functions (semi-builtin functions are builtins provided by typed Plutus-Light, but not by Plutus-Core).
+Untyped Helios is essentially an expansion of all the operators and all the semi-builtin functions (semi-builtin functions are builtins provided by typed Helios, but not by Plutus-Core).